I’m an artist, librarian, and educator who is committed to creative, liberatory practice. I do this work by exploring:

 Library

-In my role as Head Librarian at the Frick Fine Arts Library at the University of Pittsburgh, I lead my team in cultivating engagement with arts collections through teaching, curriculum development, individual research support, exhibitions, acquisitions, digital projects, as well as core services that reflect a deep understanding of the needs of students, staff, and faculty.
-We are devoted to the study of images, objects, and texts in all their material forms, and are committed to anti-oppressive approaches.
-We value creative discovery, and center this in our work.
+In my past role as Head Librarian at the Frick Fine Arts Library at the University of Pittsburgh, I led my team in cultivating engagement with arts collections through teaching, curriculum development, individual research support, exhibitions, acquisitions, digital projects, as well as core services that reflect a deep understanding of the needs of students, staff, and faculty.
+I value creative discovery, and center this in all aspects of my library work.